Annie Get Your Gun (musical): Other major productions

 Lucie Arnaz starred in a production in the summer of 1978 with Harve Presnell at the Jones Beach Theater in Nassau County, New York.
 This was the first major production of the musical done in the New York area after the 1966 revival.

 The Paper Mill Playhouse produced a well-reviewed production in June 1987 starring Judy Kaye as Annie and Richard White as Frank.

 In 2004, Marina Prior and Scott Irwin starred in an Australian production of the 1999 Broadway rewrite of the show.

 In 2014 Carter Calvert and David Weitzer starred in a production that opened the Algonquin Arts Theatre's 2014-2015 Broadway Season.
 It was also the first show to be performed after the Algonquin underwent the task of installing new seating which had not been done since 1938.

 In October 2015, a two night concert version was presented at the New York City Center Gala starring Megan Hilty (Annie Oakley) and Andy Karl (Frank Butler).
 The concerts are directed by John Rando, and the cast features Judy Kaye (Dolly Tate), Ron Raines (Buffalo Bill), Brad Oscar (Charlie) and Chuck Cooper (Pawnee Bill).

 In April 2023, a one night concert version was presented at The London Palladium starring Rachel Tucker (Annie Oakley) and Oliver Savile (Frank Butler).
-The concert was directed by Emma Butler, with musical direction by Adam Hoskins.
-It was produced by Lambert Jackson Productions.
+The concert was produced by Lambert Jackson Productions, directed by Emma Butler, with musical direction by Adam Hoskins.